 We all lose touch with some freelance clients due to our own busy schedules, or they go through a period of assigning out articles in batches and then things slow down few months.
 When one of my content marketing clients sends out pitch requests on Contently, I try to respond with a pitch within a few days.
 Being nimble with these and allowing time in my work-week schedule to respond to pitch requests when they came up resulted in over $2,200 in freelance assignments in three months.
 (Here’s how to find new content marketing clients.)

 It might seem like some of these assignments came about with little effort and were purely lucky with the timing, but I sent out about 15 or so emails each week to follow-up with previous editors and clients, introduce myself to new clients, and connect with other potential clients on LinkedIn.
 Marketing and staying on top of pitches sent is a great way to drum up new freelance business in slower seasons.

 Consist effort pays off, which is why you need to constantly be marketing, even when you’re busy.

 Like these tips?
 Learn more about how you can earn six figures freelancing with my one-on-one freelance coaching services.

-Tags: clients, content marketing, content strategy, find freelance clients, freelance pitches that worked, freelance rates, freelance writing jobs, freelance writing tips, freelancer, marketing, pitches
+Tags: content marketing, content strategy, freelance pitches that worked, freelance rates, freelance writing, freelance writing tips, freelancer, marketing, pitches

 Diana can help with: